awsdocs/aws-private-ca-user-guide/doc_source/PCARestoreCA.md

-# Restore Your Private CA<a name="PCARestoreCA"></a>
+# Restoring Your Private CA<a name="PCARestoreCA"></a>

 You can restore a private CA that has been deleted as long as the CA remains within the restoration period that you specified upon deletion\.
 The period identifies the number of days, from 7 to 30, that the private CA remains restorable\.
 At the end of that period, the private CA is permanently deleted\.
-For more information, see [Delete Your Private CA](PCADeleteCA.md)\.
+For more information, see [Deleting Your Private CA](PCADeleteCA.md)\.
 You cannot restore a private CA that has been permanently deleted\.

 **Note**
 You are not charged for a private CA after it has been deleted\.
 However, if a deleted CA is restored, you are charged for the time between deletion and restoration\.
 For more information, see [Pricing](PcaPricing.md)\.